 - Graphing calculators

-- Working and nonworking cell phones
+- Working and nonworking smart and cell phones